2024’s Ultimate Boston Public Library Wedding Planing Guide

 Gustavino Room

-The Guastavino room's adaptability to be changed into a completely different use of the room quickly one of my favorite features.
-With standing tables, a central bar, and a combination of round and long tables for a seated dinner and grand dance floor one evening, it is easily turned into a reception hall for a business cocktail reception the next—ideal for networking and passing canapés.
+The Guastavino room's adaptability to be changed into a completely different use of the room quickly became one of my favorite features.
+With standing tables, a central bar, and a combination of round and long tables for a seated dinner and grand dance floor one evening, it is quickly turned into a reception hall for a business cocktail reception the next—ideal for networking and passing canapés.
 It's the ideal space for your upcoming wedding.

 The History Of The Guastavino Room